Chart Color Schemes

 Wollongong lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-The Wollongong statistical area (Lv2) had an estimated population of 22,816 as of Nov 2025, according to AreaSearch's analysis of ABS population updates and new addresses.
-This figure represents a growth of 2,370 people since the 2021 Census, reflecting an increase of 11.6%.
-The resident population was estimated at 22,368 by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 813 validated new addresses since the Census date.
-This results in a population density ratio of 3,961 persons per square kilometer, placing Wollongong in the top 10% of national locations assessed by AreaSearch.
-The area's growth of 11.6% since the 2021 census exceeded that of the SA3 area (4.4%) and the non-metro area, indicating it as a growth leader in the region.
-Overseas migration contributed approximately 93.0% of overall population gains during recent periods.
+The population of Wollongong is estimated at around 22,813 as of Feb 2026.
+This reflects an increase of 2,367 people since the 2021 Census which reported a population of 20,446.
+The change is inferred from the resident population of 22,368 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 836 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,960 persons per square kilometer, placing Wollongong in the top 10% of national locations assessed by AreaSearch.
+The suburb's population growth of 11.6% since the 2021 census exceeded the SA3 area (4.5%) and the Rest of NSW, marking it as a growth leader in the region.
+Population growth was primarily driven by overseas migration contributing approximately 93.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with 2021 as the base year are utilized.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections released in 2022 with 2021 as the base year for areas not covered by this data.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Population projections indicate exceptional growth over the period, placing Wollongong in the top 10 percent of national regional areas.
-The area is expected to increase by 15,241 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 64.9% over the 17 years.
+Looking ahead, exceptional growth is predicted over the period with the suburb expected to increase by 15,257 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 64.9% in total over the 17 years.

 Frequently Asked Questions - Population